tectroll/k8slb/README.md

       type: ingress
     restartPolicy: Always

+On each load balancer node, you will need to create `/etc/certs` directory and populate with SSL certs.
+There is a cert file for each IP pool.
+See the [SSL Termination](#SSL-termination) section below for more details.

 k8slb system can use three different proxy back-ends to host the: haproxy, nginx, already existing kube-proxy.
 Haproxy is the default, it offers the best options with minimum configuration.
 Nginx offers similar options with advanced configuration.  kube-proxy works with no additional configuration, but very few options such as IPv4 only, no load balancing, no service checks.

 Download the k8slb manifest